-Competency: (i) Research Elements associated with this competency Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
+Provide information below to illustrate how the program ensures that ALL students can acquire and demonstrate substantial understanding of and competence in: Competency: (i) Research Elements associated with this competency from IR C-8 D Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
 Conduct research or other scholarly activities.
 Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
-Required training/experiential activities to meet each element Students are required to complete a capstone research project, the dissertation, in order to demonstrate the substantially independent ability to formulate research that is of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
-Students demonstrate they are able to conduct research and other scholarly activity by successfully completing an Article Critique (PSY 1809 Research Design), which demonstrates their ability to critically evaluate one research article.
-Then they demonstrate the ability to synthesize an area of research and critically evaluate it an identify directions for future research by completing the Major Paper.
-Students demonstrate ability to critically evaluate and disseminate research by engaging in research or scholarship at the local, regional, national, or international level.
-How outcomes are measured How outcomes are measured: Dissertation final submission PSY 1809 Research design Article Critique assignment rubric Major Paper Rubric Proof of publication/presentation or Research Dissemination Rubric Evaluation tool: Dissertation rubric Rubric for Article Critique Assignment located Within Research Design (PSY 1809) course syllabus Major Paper rubric Proof of publication/presentation or Research Dissemination Rubric Minimum levels of achievement (MLAs) Scores of 3 or higher on all elements of the disse Total score of 80% or grade of B- or higher on Ps assignment rubric Scores of 3 or higher on all elements of the Maje Proof of first-authorship in peer-review publicat minimum 5 out of the 6 items on the Research I SY 1809 Research Design Article Critique or Paper rubric tion or conference or Ratings of "met expectations" on at
+Program-defined elements associated with this competency (if applicable; see table description above) • N/A Required training/experiential activities to meet each element.
+If applicable, clarify where activity description (e.g., syllabus) is located. substantially independent ability to formulate responsibility to contribute to the scientific, psychologen Students demonstrate they are able to conduct recompleting the Major Paper, which demonstrates evaluate it, and identify directions for future resenuates at Students demonstrate ability to critically evaluate an Article Critique (PSY 1809 Research Designation) search and other scholarly activity by successfully stheir ability to synthesize an area of research, critically earch. e and disseminate research by first successfully completing en), which demonstrates their ability to critically evaluate ability to disseminate research by engaging in research or How outcomes are measured for each training/experiential activity listed above.
+List where in the self-study all associated evaluation tools are How outcomes are measured: Dissertation final submission Major Paper Rubric PSY 1809 Research design Article Critique assignment rubric Proof of publication/presentation or Research Evaluation tool and self-study location: Dissertation rubric located in the Ph.D.
+Program in Clinical Psychology Handbook p.p.
+119-120 (Section I.A.1) Major Paper rubric in the Ph.D.
+Program in Clinical Psychology Handbook located.
+Dissemination Rubric p.p.
+119-120 (Section I.A.1) Rubric for Article Critique Assignment located Within Research Design (PSY 1809) course Syllabus (Section II.B.2) Proof of publication/presentation or Research Dissemination in the Ph.D.
+Program in Clinical Psychology Handbook p.p.
+56-57 (Section I.A.1) Minimum levels of Scores of 3 or higher on all elements of the disse ertation rubric achievement (MLAs) for each Scores of 3 or higher on all elements of the Major or Paper rubric outcome measure/evaluation tool listed above.
+Total score of 80% or grade of B- or higher on I assignment rubric • tool listed above.
+Proof of first-authorship in peer-review publication or conference or Ratings of "met expectations" on at minimum 5 out of the 6 items on the Research D